PaddlePaddle/Paddle/doc/design/program.md

 }
 ```

-So the index of a block in above array is its ID.

 ### Global Block

-The global block is the first one in above array.
+The global block is the first one in the above array.

 ## Operators that Use Blocks

-In above example, the operator `IfElseOp` has two blocks -- the true branch and the false branch.
+In the above example, the operator `IfElseOp` has two blocks -- the true branch and the false branch.

 The definition of `OpDesc` shows that an operator could have some attributes: